The Corporate Tax Planning Law Review: Canada

 In 2019, Canada ratified the MLI.
 Canada initially chose to adopt the minimum standards in the MLI plus a binding arbitration provision for treaty disputes, stating that Canada has accepted the principal purpose test as an interim measure regarding treaty abuse but will consider limitation of benefits provisions in its treaty negotiations.

-ii EU proposals on taxation of the digital economy
+ii Taxation of the digital economy

 iii Tax treaties